-Solution: Let us say, cost of 1 pen is Rs.x and cost of 1 pencil is Rs.y
+Solution: Let us say the cost of 1 pen is Rs.x, and the cost of 1 pencil is Rs.y

-So, we can write in the form of linear equation as;
+So, we can write in the form of a linear equation;

 5x + 7y = 50

-So, we can write in the form of linear equation as;
+So, we can write in the form of a linear equation;

 7x + 5y = 65